espadrine/succinct-cybernetics/misc/network.md

 - Data link: transmission of frames between adjacent nodes, to determine the start and end of messages (eg: MAC, PPP),
 - Network: transmission of packets for routing across the graph (eg: IP),
-- Transport: transmission of segments, so both endpoints can synchronize the receipt of the message (eg: TCP, UDP, ICMP (ping)),
+- Transport: transmission of segments, so applications on both endpoints can exchange messages with given reliability guarantees (eg: TCP, UDP, ICMP (ping)),
 - Session: recognition of endpoints across messages,
 - Presentation: encoding of data (charset, compression, encryption) (eg: TLS, MIME, to a limited extent),